 Monash University is a national leader in the field of Translation and Interpreting Studies and the Master of Interpreting and Translation Studies is one of the few courses in Australia approved at the Professional Interpreter, Professional Translator and Conference Interpreter levels by the National Accreditation Authority for Translators and Interpreters (NAATI).

 We offer a Masters by Coursework in translation and interpreting (T&I), double masters Degrees, PhD programs in translation, interpreting and intercultural studies, as well as Professional Development short courses.
-All our streams are taught by academics and T&I practitioners.
+Our specialisations are taught by academics and T&I practitioners.

-- Translation only: offered for Chinese, French, German, Indonesian, Italian, Japanese, Korean and Spanish.
+- Translation: offered for Chinese, French, German, Indonesian, Italian, Japanese, Korean and Spanish

-- Combined interpreting and translation: offered for Chinese, French, German, Indonesian, Italian, Japanese, Korean and Spanish.
+- Interpreting and translation: offered for Chinese, French, German, Indonesian, Italian, Japanese, Korean and Spanish

 International Relevance and Practical Experience

 As a student in Monash’s Master of Interpreting and Translation Studies, you will have the opportunity to engage with industry and develop skills to begin your career.

 This specialisation will equip you for work in areas where written translation and writing skills are required such as literary and cultural translation, cross-cultural communication, business, law, science and technology, publishing, editing, journalism etc. Students in this specialisation work from their B language into their A language.
 This stream also focusses on research methodologies for those who want to pursue doctoral studies in Translation Studies.

 This specialisation will equip you for work in areas where interpreting (i.e. verbal translation) and cross- cultural skills are required such as healthcare, legal, business, court, education but also diplomacy and international meetings and conferences.
 Training is bi-directional and in two languages and prospective students must be highly proficient and able to fluently converse in both.